louis-frayser/plan-c-apps/README.md

 The original app is on [GitHub](https://github.com/louis-frayser/plan-c.git)

 ## Install
+The sources should be extacted to a directory names PlanC or Lucho

 ### Fonts
 I copied the Bahaus fonts to ~/lambdanative/fonts/Bahaus and never tried using them from the local fonts dir.